petrvopalecky/vocabApp/readme.md

 # Vocab app - Learn words

+- Simple forgotten "app" for learning new languages.
+- English & Spanish in default.
-Simple old app to learn new words.
-Code is junk.
+- Code is junk.

 ## Usage

-You can just insert your own words to vocab.js file.
+You can just insert your own words to ```vocab.js``` file.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)